FAVORITE ASKED QUESTIONSHow can I make a custom order?

 - If the materials used require additional processing, such as stabilising wood, for example

-Every guitar is hand-built to order, so standard pricing is not possible.
-Send me a message to discuss what you’re looking for, and I’ll quote you a price.
-Everything - from wood choice to inlay to tuners and the case that you choose can have an impact on the final price.
-Because of this, we ask you to be as specific and as detailed as possible when asking for a quote.
+If you would like a custom-made guitar or bass, send me a message including the type of wood you would like to use and detailed specs of the desired instrument – please see my FAQs first – and I will send you a quote.
+Everything from the choice of wood to inlay to tuners and the case you choose will have an impact on the final price.
+Because of this we ask you to be as specific and detailed as possible when asking for a quote.

 Each KD guitar or bass comes with a LIMITED LIFETIME warranty.
 For more information regarding the warranty, click here: http://www.kdbasses.com/warranty